 - 1VerdictA mid-life facelift has given then Hyundai Ioniq Electric more range, more power and a new infotainment screen

 - 2Range, battery & chargingThe facelifted 2019 Hyundai Ioniq Electric has a larger battery, giving it a longer driving range than before

-- 3Running costs - currently readingWith a highly efficient electric powertrain, the Hyundai Ioniq Electric should make your charge go as far as possible
+- 3Running costs & insurance - currently readingWith a highly efficient electric powertrain, the Hyundai Ioniq Electric should make your charge go as far as possible

 - 4Performance, motor & driveThe latest version of the Hyundai Ioniq Electric welcomes a new electric motor producing 134bhp